Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 </ul>
 ```

-For now let's get cracking in making the CSS look a little bit better.
+Let's get cracking on making the CSS look a little bit better.

 ## CSS Styling